B.F.A. Performance – Acting & Musical Theater

 Musical Theater Track

 Ohio University’s musical theater program is suited for students interested in creating the next generation of musical theater.
-The program focuses on developing exciting new work as well as providing a solid foundation in more traditional practice.
+The program focuses on strong actor training, collaboration within a community of theater artists, and opportunities to perform in different types of productions, from musicals to cabarets to contemporary plays to classics, devised, original, and self-produced work.
 Students will learn the entrepreneurial aspects of creating theater and will be well positioned to work in a variety of theater settings upon graduation.

-- Actor training based on authentic use of self
+Process-based actor training centered on the authentic use of self

-- Dance classes in a gamut of styles, including jazz, ballet, modern, tap, Hip Hop, African dance, and contemporary theater dance
+Dance classes in a gamut of styles, including jazz, ballet, modern, tap, hip hop, African dance, and contemporary musical theater dance

-- Programmatic focus on Pop/Rock history and performance, including course sequence on the History of Rock Music
+Programmatic focus on Pop/Rock history and performance, including a course sequence on the History of Rock Music

 Other Highlights of the Acting & Musical Theater Tracks: